sta379-s25/sta379-s25.github.io/resources/github_instructions.md

 Before completing your first assignment, you will need to get all of your software set up and talking to each other.
 This means that you will need to install R and RStudio (if they are not already installed, or update them if needed), install Git, set up a GitHub account, and connect Git, GitHub, and RStudio.
 For the Git and GitHub setup, and the connection with RStudio, see the book [Happy Git and GitHub for the useR](https://happygitwithr.com/).
 You should also prepare a folder on your local computer that you will use for your classwork in 379 this semester.

+### Step 1: Local file organization

-1. Create a folder on your local computer to store your work in this class.
+Create a folder on your local computer to store your work in this class.
 I would recommend calling it something like `sta379-s25-work`, and saving it somewhere permanent and accessible (NOT your Downloads folder, e.g.).
 For example, on my computer I created the folder `~/Documents/sta379-s25-work` (storing it under Documents).
 When you later accept assignments through GitHub Classroom, you should store them in this folder, with a subdirectory for each assignment.

+### Step 2: Install or update R and RStudio

-2. Install or update R and RStudio; see the [R and RStudio installation instructions](https://sta379-s25.github.io/resources/r_installation/) on the course website, and [Chapter 5](https://happygitwithr.com/install-r-rstudio) of Happy Git with R. If you have not updated your versions of R and RStudio in a while, make sure to do so at the beginning of this course!
+Install or update R and RStudio; see the [R and RStudio installation instructions](https://sta379-s25.github.io/resources/r_installation/) on the course website, and [Chapter 5](https://happygitwithr.com/install-r-rstudio) of Happy Git with R. If you have not updated your versions of R and RStudio in a while, make sure to do so at the beginning of this course!

+### Step 3: Set up a GitHub account and send me details

-3. Set up a GitHub account, if you don't already have one from a previous course.
+Set up a GitHub account, if you don't already have one from a previous course.
 See [Chapter 4](https://happygitwithr.com/github-acct) of Happy Git with R.

+**Once your account is created, email me your GitHub username.**

+### Step 4: Install and set up Git on your machine

-4. Install and setup Git on your machine; see [Chapter 6](https://happygitwithr.com/install-git) and [Chapter 7](https://happygitwithr.com/hello-git) of Happy Git with R. Chapter 8 also discusses options for Git clients to make interacting with Git locally on your computer easier / more visual.
+Install and set up Git on your machine; see [Chapter 6](https://happygitwithr.com/install-git) and [Chapter 7](https://happygitwithr.com/hello-git) of Happy Git with R. Chapter 8 also discusses options for Git clients to make interacting with Git locally on your computer easier / more visual.
 You can safely skip Chapter 8 (we will work with a curated subset of Git functionality in this course, so a client is probably not necessary for your Git interactions), but you are more than welcome to install and use one if you like.

+### Step 5: Set up credentials for interacting with GitHub

-5. Set up credentials for interacting with GitHub; see [Chapter 9](https://happygitwithr.com/https-pat) of Happy Git with R.
+Set up credentials for interacting with GitHub; see [Chapter 9](https://happygitwithr.com/https-pat) of Happy Git with R.
     * If you are connecting to GitHub on your personal computer, I highly recommend using the HTTPS approach described in Chapter 9
     * Briefly, you will create a Personal Access Token on GitHub (section [9.3](https://happygitwithr.com/https-pat#get-a-pat)), save your PAT (section [9.4](https://happygitwithr.com/https-pat#store-pat)), and then store the credentials (section [9.4.1](https://happygitwithr.com/https-pat#call-an-r-function-to-store-your-credentials))
     * **Important: In addition to store the credentials through RStudio, make sure to store your PAT somewhere secure (like a password manager) where you can access it again when needed!**